MinhazI/sl-bank-pricing-for-woocommerce/README.md

    - Click **Install Now**, and then **Activate**.

 2. **Manual Installation**:
-   - Download the plugin ZIP file from the WordPress plugin repository.
+   - Download the plugin ZIP file from the WordPress plugin repository: https://wordpress.org/plugins/sl-bank-pricing-for-woocommerce/.
    - Upload the ZIP file via **Plugins > Add New > Upload Plugin** in your WordPress dashboard.
    - Activate the plugin.